MihaiZegheru/cfr/README.md

 - Only one contest can be loaded at a time per workspace.
 - All state is stored in `.cfr/problems.json`.
 - For C++/C/Rust/Go, the binary is built and run in the problem directory.
+- Use `cfr set-lang <PROBLEM_ID> <language>` to switch languages and manage source files safely.
+- When switching languages, your previous file is saved in `versions/` and restored if you switch back.

 ---